woyteg/minidashboard/README.md

-# Raspberry Pi Web Files - Automated Installer
+# Mobile Dashboard for FM Poland - Automated Installer

 This repository contains PHP files for your Raspberry Pi web application with an automated installation script.